grigoryvp/vscode-language-xi/README.md

-# "Xi" markdown-like personal wiki language for VSCode
+# Xi personal wiki language

 "Xi" is a markdown-like language designed for a personal knowledge base.
 Color and indentation is used to highlight headers, paragraphs, links,